MathiasEthan/Ad-Targeting-using-Clustering/README.md

 # **SmartAdGen**

 SmartAdGen is an advanced ad-serving platform that uses clustering and machine learning to deliver highly targeted advertisements to users.
-By combining **DBSCAN** for user clustering and **Softmax** for optimized caption selection, SmartAdGen ensures precise ad delivery and high engagement.
+By combining **DBSCAN** for user clustering and **Softmax** for predicting product categories, along with **Gemini** for AI-powered caption generation, SmartAdGen ensures precise ad delivery and high engagement.

 ---